graemebaird/data_potpourri/README.md

 1. Breast Cancer Wisconsin - `/breastcancer_uci`

-A common binary classification machine learning dataset.
+Written in R. A common binary classification machine learning dataset.
 Estimate whether tumors are malignant or benign.

-Implements:
+Implemented:
 - Conditional random forest for prediction
 - Calibrated using FP/FN thresholding to optimize specificity (using `caret`)
 - Confusion matrix plotting
 - Variable importance plotting

+2. Machine vision for leaf detection - `leaf_area_machinevision`

+Written in Python / Jupyter.
+Image data collected by my Agroecology students at UC Santa Cruz using a basic point-and-shoot and handheld frame.
+A variety of methods for machine vision quantification of percent leaf cover from easily-obtained RGB images.

+Implemented:
+- 3D plotting of colorspace samples, code for producing rotating 3D projections
+- KNN-based segmentation of colorspace into leaf/not-leaf spaces
+- 2D embedding of colorspace segmentations (t-SNE, UMAP, TriMap, PCA)
+- Edge detection for image segementation (code pending)